 Relationships are the core of our business.
-Our internationally recognized experts take a personalized hands on approach to develop customized solutions to the challenges you face.
-HRP prides itself on being there for you as an ongoing source of support.
+Our internationally recognized experts take a personalized approach to develop customized solutions for the challenges you face.
+HRP prides itself on being there for our clients as an ongoing source of support.

 Gary L. Chadwick, PharmD, MPH, CIP | Senior Consultant Emeritus

 Professor Chadwick was a Commissioned Officer with the U.S. Public Health Service for over 26 years.
 Among other postings, he served in the FDA Commissioner’s Office as the Associate Director for Human Subject Protection and also in the Health and Human Service (HHS) Office for Human Research Protection (OHRP).